Diagnosis of Circumstellar Matter Structure in Interaction-powered Supernovae with Hydrogen Line Feature: Introduction

 A clue to distinguishing these mechanisms may be the structure of the resulting CSM.
 While the steady mass loss simply predicts a CSM with a density profile close to $\rho(r)\propto r^{-2}$ with constant velocity, the CSM from eruptive mass-loss has recently been investigated in detail.
 Recent numerical and analytical studies \citep{kuriyama2020, kuriyama2021, Leung20, Linial21, tsuna2021, ko2022, Tsang22,Tsuna_Takei23} have shown that the CSM consists of a bound and unbound part, whose masses strongly depend on the injected energy that triggers the eruption\footnote{For injections with energies much smaller than the binding energy of the envelope, the whole envelope can remain bound, and inflate but not erupt \citep[e.g.,][]{Leung20,ko2022,Wu22}.
 Such cases would not result in CSM with large radii that are seen in Type IIn SNe, and hence are not the subject of this study.}.
 After several dynamical timescales of the progenitor, the inner region of the CSM gravitationally bound to the star has a shallower density profile with $\rho(r)\propto r^{-1.5}$, and falls back to the star with a velocity of $v(r)\approx -\sqrt{2GM_*/r}$, where $G$ denotes the gravitational constant and $M_*$ is the stellar mass.
 In contrast to steady-state mass loss with a nearly constant velocity, the CSM created by mass eruption is expected to have a positive velocity gradient, with the outermost region expanding homologously ($v(r)\propto r$).

-Such differences of the CSM structure in the two mechanisms may be observable in the line emission, most notably the H$\alpha$ line which is prominent in the optical spectra.
-The H$\alpha$ lines in SNe IIn have a characteristic shape, with a combination of a broad component and a narrow component with a P-Cyg profile \citep{salamanca1998, pastorello2002, kiewe2012,zhang2012, taddia2013, 2014ApJ...797..118F,taddia2020}.
+Such differences of the CSM structure in the two mechanisms may be observable in the line emission.
+Especially, in SNe IIn, the H$\alpha$ lines have a characteristic shape, with a combination of a broad component and a narrow component with a P-Cyg profile \citep{salamanca1998, pastorello2002, kiewe2012,zhang2012, taddia2013, 2014ApJ...797..118F,taddia2020}.
 Some observed H$\alpha$ lines in the late phase show a blue-shifted excess resulting in an asymmetric shape, which might originate from a region with strong radiative cooling immediately behind the shock front \citep[cool dense shell;][]{dessart2015}, or from the aspherical structures of the CSM \citep{smith2015, kokubo2019}.